chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Use actual outcome should not be available for exceptions or binary operations (assert False)
 - [x] fix: When toggling pytest mark skip on param, add trailing comma
 - [x] fix: Export to target needs to use import path when not using direct parent
 - [x] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object